 Vladimir is a 12-year-old lawfully present in the United States on a visa applying for health care benefits with his parents.
-When verification is attempted through the FDSH, the response requires the worker to submit a secondary verification request to SAVE.
-Vladimir is otherwise eligible for BadgerCare Plus, so the worker confirms BadgerCare Plus eligibility and sends the ROP notice to the family while waiting for the SAVE response.
-A week later, SAVE verifies the child is lawfully present in the U.S. under a Temporary Protected Status and the reasonable opportunity period ends.
+When verification is attempted through the FDSH, the response requires a secondary verification request to SAVE.
+Vladimir is otherwise eligible for BadgerCare Plus and is enrolled in BadgerCare Plus and the ROP notice is sent to the family while waiting for the SAVE response.
+A week later, SAVE verifies the child is lawfully present in the U.S. under a Temporary Protected Status and the Example reasonable opportunity period ends.

 A year later, the case is up for renewal.
 Since Vladimir has a Registration Status Code of 20 - Lawfully Residing, his immigration status must be verified again.
-Once more, the FDSH informs the worker that verification of the child's status must be done through SAVE.
-If Vladimir is otherwise eligible for BadgerCare Plus, the worker must again confirm eligibility without delay and send a new reasonable opportunity period notice to the family.
-Again, Vladimir may be eligible for up to 90 days after receiving the notice while the worker is waiting to verify his immigration status.
+Once more, the FDSH response requires verification of the child's status through SAVE.
+If Vladimir is otherwise eligible for BadgerCare Plus, they will be enrolled without delay and be sent a new reasonable opportunity period notice to the family.
+Again, Vladimir may be eligible for up to 90 days after receiving the notice while his immigration status is being verified.